 Description

-Whole Wheat Pumpkin Muffins are soft and fluffy with pumpkin spice, peanut butter and dark chocolate chips.
-They’re easy to make and dairy-free with a vegan option included in the recipe!
+These whole wheat Pumpkin Banana Muffins are easy and moist with pumpkin purée, mashed banana and chocolate chips.
+They’re oil-free and dairy-free with a vegan option included!

 Ingredients